Martinelli signs new long-term Arsenal contract | Goal.com

 "We are looking forward to getting him back to full fitness and to watching his development at our club."

-Martinelli has been one of the biggest positives of a difficult season for Arsenal, and his new deal will no deal come as a boost to the club.
+Martinelli has been one of the biggest positives of a difficult season for Arsenal, and his new deal will no doubt come as a boost to the club.

-With the forward signing on just days after fellow youngster Bukayo Saka agreed to fresh terms, there is a feeling that the club's players are buying into Arteta's rebuilding project at the club.
+With the forward signing on just days after fellow youngster Bukayo Saka agreed to fresh terms, there is a feeling that the club's players are buying into Arteta's rebuilding project at the Emirates Stadium.

 While the Gunners sit eighth in the Premier League, Martinelli has become the first teenager to score 10 goals in a season for the club since Nicolas Anelka back in 1998-99.